qutip/qutip/doc/guide/dynamics/dynamics-time.rst

     tlist=linspace(0,10,100)
     output=mesolve(H,psi0,tlist,c_op_list,[a.dag()*a])

-A comparision of this time-dependent damping, with that of a constant decay term is presented below.
+A comparison of this time-dependent damping, with that of a constant decay term is presented below.

 .. figure:: td-decay.png
    :width: 4in